ChaosDynamix/Arcadia/_includes/system/preparation/installation-media.md

 ### Boot the USB flash device

-In order to boot on the USB device, we need to modify the firmware configuration with the firmware setup utility.
+In order to boot on the USB device, you need to modify the firmware configuration with the firmware setup utility.

 If asked during the boot (by pressing a key), you can temporarily select and boot on a device.
 Don't follow this procedure if you are in this scenario.